rydmike/flex_color_picker/README.md

 for our custom color swatches.
 You don't have to use the `ColorTools` functions to create the color swatches from a color, you can just as well define and use your own custom hand tuned `ColorSwatch` swatches.
-The `ColorTools` functions are just convenient helpers that can be used to make Material like primary and accent color swatches from a single color.
+The `ColorTools` functions are just convenient helpers that can be used to make Material like primary and accent color swatches, from a single color.

 ```dart
   // Define custom colors.
 The 'guide' color values are from